sachinym/dp-203-azure-data-engineer/Instructions/Labs/1-Synpase-pipeline.md

 ## Task 5: Publish and run the pipeline

-Now you're ready to publish and run the pipeline.
+In this task, you will be publishing the pipeline as you have reviewed it and run it.

 1. Use the **Publish all** button to publish the pipeline (and any other unsaved assets) and on **Publish all** pane click on **Publish**.
 2. When publishing is complete, close the **LoadProductsData** data flow pane and return to the **Load Product Data** pipeline pane.